joshvillbrandt/GoProController/README.md

 sudo ln -s ~/GoProController /home/GoProController
 ```

-If you are running Ubuntu 12.04, use the `setup.sh` script to automatically set up the application in a production mode:
+If you are running Ubuntu, use the `setup.sh` script to automatically set up the application in a production mode:

 ```bash
 sudo /home/GoProController/setup.sh